-(3) For greater certainty, the use in accordance with this Act and the Use not disclosure regulations by an authorized custodian of personal health information stored in the DIS does not constitute disclosure of the personal health information by or to another authorized custodian or any other person.
+(3) For greater certainty, the use in accordance with this Act and the regulations by an authorized custodian of personal health information stored in the DIS does not constitute disclosure of the personal health information by or to another authorized custodian or any other person.
+2016, c.
+9. s.
+5.